ovisek/100-days-of-code/log.md

 **Thoughts**:

 - I would like to get a clear picture how the SSH connections work - the maths and concepts behind assymetric keys / public / private keys.
 This may lead to digressing from the actual learning objectives , but I feel spending sometime on it is worth it.
-- Also, I had started on getting an overview of the various AWS services and concepts - few topics are yet to be covered.
+- Also, I had started on getting an overview of the various AWS services and concepts - `refernce`:[Amazon Web Services (AWS) - Zero to Hero][2].
+Few topics are yet to be covered.
 This isn't a exhaustive study but a general overview - will take up each of these one at a time while working on these from a programers perspective.
 Atleast as of now I would like to be clear with all the available services and their use cases.

 **Link(s) to work**: